arkency/posts/posts/2013-09-16-arkency-survival-guide-to-effective-programming.md

 tags: [ 'ebook', 'pdf', 'guide', 'effective', 'programming' ]
 ---

-Working remotely is still a relatively new thing compared to going to office, which has centuries long tradition.
-Despite its tremendous growth recently (especially in IT industry), there is not lot of literature about best practices and working solutions.
+Working remotely is still a relatively new thing compared to going to an office, which has centuries long tradition.
+Despite its tremendous growth recently (especially in IT industry), there is not a lot of literature about best practices and working solutions.
 We still miss patterns for remote collaboration.

-Many companies try remote working, but fail at doing it effectively and go with the conclusion that it is a broken model.
+**Many companies try remote working, but fail at doing it effectively.**

+They go with the conclusion that it is a broken model.
 But the truth is, that working remotely is just different, and expecting it to be the same as stationary work, with just people in different places, is the biggest mistake that one can made about it.
 To fully benefit from it, one must learn how to get most out of it.

+**You need to learn how to embrace remote work, instead of working around it**

-How to embrace it, instead of workaround it.
-On the other hand, some companies are already there, when it comes to remote working.
+On the other hand,
+some companies are already there, when it comes to remote working.
 Or at least they think they are.
 But is there something more that we can strive for?
 More ideas that we can try and benefit from?
 Many of them.